 Source note

 This guide follows general Orthodox teaching on prayer and points readers to official prayer resources from the Orthodox Church in America.
-Local prayer books and translations differ.
+Local prayer books, translations, Communion preparation practices, and pastoral expectations differ by parish and jurisdiction.

 Questions people ask